karthiksekarnz/angular-facebook-1/README.md

 AngularJS Directive for responsive Facebook Like Box
 =============

+This Angular module needs jQuery to work, `jqlite`  won't cut it.

 Add the 'FB' module to your dependencies, use the directive like:

 ```html